kevquirk/simple.css-site/index.md

 ## Who is Simple.css for?

 Well the short answer to that question is _anyone_ really.
-But Simple.css really shines when it comes to building simple websites like a personal blog, an about page, or the basis of a new website..
+But Simple.css really shines when it comes to building simple websites like a personal blog, an about page, or the basis of a new website...